Using Cruit Foundational Assets

 "For every success I list, add a sentence explaining 'Why this result was important to the company’s bank account or how it made their work smoother that quarter.'"

-Smart Move: To avoid sounding too much like a robot, manually add one very specific detail—something only someone who actually did the job would know—to every three main points.
+Smart Move: To avoid sounding too much like a robot, manually add one specific insider detail (something only someone who actually did the job would know) to every three main points.

 The Science Behind Writing Resumes